briansmith337/zulip/templates/zerver/help/configure-who-can-create-streams.md

 * Organization administrators and [full members](/help/restrict-permissions-of-new-members)

 For corporations and other entities with controlled access, we highly recommend keeping stream creation open.
+However, if you are privacy minded, we recommend closing stream creation, allowing Admins only to create streams.
 A typical Axxess organization with heavy use has as many streams as users.

 ### Manage who can create streams